The new age Jam are now

 Back in 2001 the band were very proud to be introduced on stage by Rick Buckler as the "second greatest band in the world".

-Good afternoon & welcome to The New Age Jam.
+Good morning & welcome to The New Age Jam.

 Formed in July 1999 the band are based in Teesside, and replicate live performances that could only beaten by The Jam themselves.